johannaengland/nav/doc/howto/manual-install-on-debian.rst

 Start using NAV
 ===============

-You should now be ready to move on the the :doc:`/intro/getting-started` guide.
+You should now be ready to move on to the :doc:`/intro/getting-started` guide.